The Pitch’s Infinite Playlist: Round 3: Abby Olcese

 Lately Tina is who I turn to (sorry not sorry) when I’m feeling stressed out, or when I’m feeling myself and want to amp up the mood.
 She is self-care in musical form.
 “Typical Male” makes me want to hop in a convertible and take a drive somewhere warm and sunny, neither of which describe the weather at the time I’m writing this.
 Also, I like that it’s a song about having standards and advocating for what you want.
 Tell ‘em, Tina.

-18. IDLES – “Never Fight a Man with a Perm”
+“Never Fight a Man with a Perm” by IDLES

 If Tina Turner is my musical self-care, IDLES is my musical anger management class.
 This band is all about vulnerability and standing up for what’s right, but expressed in a way that channels all my righteous rage and energy.
 They’d be great people to have on your side in a fight.
 I chose this song because it’s fun to headbang to, and I have fond memories of hearing them play this during a show at recordBar in 2019 with Brock.
 [Editor’s note: We did, in fact, start punching each other during this performance.
 Abby is… scrappy.
 And stronger than you think.
 Do not fuck around.]